The cattle know when a storm is coming

 In the distance a flash of brilliant light—

-And again I saw, the cows were right.
+And again I saw, that the cows were right.

 © Loubert S Suddaby.
 All Rights Reserved.